 Ideally, your case will be resolved and your TPD claim will be approved without going to court.
 However, if your super fund insurance provider declines your claim, it may be necessary to seek court intervention.
 In that case, it is essential to have a good lawyer on your side.

 Coping with a serious injury or illness is never easy, especially when medical bills are piling up and you are unable to work.
 The last thing you should have to worry about is getting the compensation to which you are legally entitled.
-If you’re considering pursuing a TPD claim through your superannuation fund, securing the best possible legal advice and representation is critical, so contact us today.
+If you’re considering pursuing a TPD claim through your superannuation fund, securing the best possible legal advice and representation is critical, so contact our Parramatta Personal Injury Lawyers today.